huggingface/blog/deep-rl-q-part2.md

 As we continue exploring and exploiting the environment and updating Q-values using TD target, **Q-Table will give us better and better approximations.
 And thus, at the end of the training, we'll get an estimate of the optimal Q-Function.**

-As we continue exploring and exploiting the environment and updating Q-values using TD target, the **Q-Table will give us better and better approximations.**

 ---
 Now that we **studied the theory of Q-Learning**, let's **implement it from scratch**.
 A Q-Learning agent that we will train in two environments: